SimonNir/ca_abc/README.md

 potential = StandardMullerBrown2D()
 abc = CurvatureAdaptiveABC(potential)

-# Run the simulation
+# Run the simulation (uses FIRE Optimizer by default)
 abc.run(max_iterations=100)

+# A detailed summary is printed by default, but specific results can be accessed
-# Access results
+# with e.g.
 print("Found minima:", abc.minima)
 print("Approximate saddles:", abc.saddles)
 ```